naninovel/docs/docs/guide/user-interface.md

 ![](https://i.gyazo.com/4fa6d15e17f8a9123b1dbdda585ad806.png)

 To add a custom UI, create a new prefab (`Create -> Naninovel -> Custom UI`) and add it to the list.
 To disable a built-in UI remove a record from the list.
+When the engine is initializing it'll instantiate all the UI prefabs assigned in the resources manager.

 To show or hide any of the UIs listed in the resources manager use [`@showUI`](/api/#showui) and [`@hideUI`](/api/#hideui) commands respectively.